Conservation & Science Staff Bios

 - Aquatic ecology

-Joseph Simonis is a postdoctoral fellow at Lincoln Park Zoo’s Alexander Center for Applied Population Biology.
-Joe began her position in 2013 and works with Lisa Faust, Ph.D., on projects ranging from modeling the spatial population dynamics of the Hines emerald dragonfly to assessing among-species patterns of population viability in cooperatively managed animals.
+Josie Simonis is a postdoctoral fellow at Lincoln Park Zoo’s Alexander Center for Applied Population Biology.
+Josie began her position in 2013 and works with Lisa Faust, Ph.D., on projects ranging from modeling the spatial population dynamics of the Hines emerald dragonfly to assessing among-species patterns of population viability in cooperatively managed animals.

-Joe received her B.S. (with highest honors) in integrative biology from the University of Illinois at Urbana-Champaign in 2006, conducting research on enzyme production by aquatic fungi and parasite-host dynamics in Daphnia (water flea).
-Following a year off from school, which she spent as a technician in a plant-insect lab at Florida State University, Joe began her Ph.D. studies at Cornell University in 2007.
+Josie received her B.S. (with highest honors) in integrative biology from the University of Illinois at Urbana-Champaign in 2006, conducting research on enzyme production by aquatic fungi and parasite-host dynamics in Daphnia (water flea).
+Following a year off from school, which she spent as a technician in a plant-insect lab at Florida State University, Josie began her Ph.D. studies at Cornell University in 2007.

-A native of northern Illinois who has lived in (nearly) every corner of the country, Joe is happy to now call Chicago home.
+A native of northern Illinois who has lived in (nearly) every corner of the country, Josie is happy to now call Chicago home.